+'''

 protect.rules.padding-oracle

 Use the following properties to configure

 how the padding-oracle rule works.

+-----

-padding-oracle: {} '''
+padding-oracle: {}

-==

 application

 Use the properties in this section for

 the application(s) hosting this agent.

-== application: Override the reported application name.
-Note - On Java systems where multiple, distinct applications may be served by a single process, this configuration causes the agent to \ all discovered applications as one application with the given name. name: NEEDS TO BE SET Override the reported application path. path: NEEDS_TO_BE_SET Add the name of the application group with which this application should be associated in the Contrast UI. group: NEEDS_TO_BE_SET Add the application code this application should use in the Contrast UI. code: NEEDS_TO_BE_SET Override the reported application version. version: NEEDS_TO_BE_SET Apply labels to an application.
-Labels must be formatted as a comma-delimited list.
-Example - 'label1,label2,label3' tags: NEEDS_TO_BE_SET Define a set of 'key=value' pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
-The set must be formatted as a comma-delimited list of 'key=value' pairs.
-Example - 'business-unit=accounting, office=Baltimore' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
-Vulnerabilities discovered by the agent are associated with this session.
-If an invalid ID is supplied, the agent will be disabled.
-This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session_id: NEEDS_TO_BE_SET Provide metadata which is used to create a new session ID in the Contrast UI.
-Vulnerabilities discovered by the agent are associated with '''
+-----

+application:

+Override the reported application name.

+Note - On Java systems where multiple, distinct applications may be

+served by a single process, this configuration causes the agent to \

+all discovered applications as one application with the given name.

+name: NEEDS_TO_BE_SET

+Override the reported application path.

+path: NEEDS_TO_BE_SET

+Add the name of the application group with which this

+application should be associated in the Contrast UI.

+group: NEEDS_TO_BE_SET

+Add the application code this application should use in the Contrast UI.

+code: NEEDS_TO_BE_SET

+Override the reported application version.

+version: NEEDS_TO_BE_SET

+Apply labels to an application.
+Labels must

+be formatted as a comma-delimited list.

+Example - 'label1,label2,label3'

+tags: NEEDS_TO_BE_SET

+Define a set of 'key=value' pairs (which conforms to RFC 2253) for

+specifying user-defined metadata associated with the application.
+The

+set must be formatted as a comma-delimited list of 'key=value' pairs.

+Example - 'business-unit=accounting, office=Baltimore'

+metadata: NEEDS_TO_BE_SET

+Provide the ID of a session which already exists in the Contrast

+UI.
+Vulnerabilities discovered by the agent are associated with

+this session.
+If an invalid ID is supplied, the agent will be

+disabled.
+This option and 'application.session_metadata' are

+'''

+'''

+mutually exclusive; if both are set, the agent will be disabled.

+session_id: NEEDS_TO_BE_SET

+Provide metadata which is used to create a new session ID in the

+Contrast UI.
+Vulnerabilities discovered by the agent are associated with

-''' this new session.
-This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
-Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
-This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET \
+this new session.
+This value should be formatted as 'key=value' pairs

+(conforming to RFC 2253).
+Available key names for this configuration

+are branchName, buildNumber, commitHash, committer, gitTag, repository,

+testRun, and version.
+This option and 'application.session_id' are

+mutually exclusive; if both are set the agent will be disabled.

+session_metadata: NEEDS_TO_BE_SET

 server

-Use the properties in this section to set
+Use the settings in this section to set metadata for the server

-metadata for the server hosting this agent.
+hosting this agent.
+Contrast recognizes common, supported server

-==
+names, paths, types and environments.
+Doing this may require a new

+server or license, and it may affect functionality of some features.

+-----

 server:

 Override the reported server name.

 name: localhost

 Override the reported server path.

 path: NEEDS_TO_BE_SET

 Override the reported server type.

 type: NEEDS_TO_BE_SET

 Override the reported server environment.
 Valid

 values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'.

 environment: development

 Apply a list of labels to the server.
 Labels

 must be formatted as a comma-delimited list.

 Example - 'label1,label2,label3'

-tags: NEEDS_TO_BE_SET
+tags: NEEDS TO BE SET

 '''